dabeaz-course/practical-python/Notes/01_Introduction/03_Numbers.md

 ## Exercises

+Reminder: These exercises assume you are working in the `practical-python/Work` directory.
+Look for the file `mortgage.py`.

 ### Exercise 1.7: Dave's mortgage

 Dave has decided to take out a 30-year fixed rate mortgage of $500,000 with Guido’s Mortgage, Stock Investment, and Bitcoin trading corporation.
-The interest rate is 5% and the monthly payment is $2684.11.
+The interest rate is 5% and the monthly payment is
+$2684.11.

 Here is a program that calculates the total amount that Dave will have to pay over the life of the mortgage:

 ```python
 # mortgage.py